Splash and Slide at Indoor Water Parks for New Jersey Families

 Winter certainly has its charms: building snowmen, sledding, skating, and hot cocoa are wonderful, but by mid-January you and your family might be looking to warm up.
 While it might be nice to board a plane to a sunny island destination, it’s not always possible or cost-effective.

-Luckily, you can enjoy some summertime fun even in the coldest months at a multitude of indoor water parks in and around New Jersey.
+Luckily, you can enjoy some summertime fun even in the coldest months at a multitude of indoor water parks in and around New Jersey, where the temperature is kept at a balmy 84 degrees year-round.
 All of these destinations can be reached in about three hours or less by car, give or take your starting address and traffic, of course.
-Go dig out your bathing suit from behind your coats and mittens, and get ready to take the plunge at one of these exciting parks!
+Go dig out your bathing suit from behind your coats and mittens, and get ready to take the plunge at one of these exciting indoor parks!

 Sahara Sam's Oasis Indoor & Outdoor Water Park – West Berlin